whobutsb/dotfiles/notes/vim.md

 - `m{a-zA-Z}` - Set Mark {a-zA-Z} at cursor position.
 - `` `{a-zA-Z} `` - Move to mark
 - `:marks ` - List all the current marks (not a motion command)
+- `,m` - lists the marks
+- `m,` - place next available mark
+- `m.` - if no mark on line, place the next available mark.
+Otherwise, remove (first) existing mark.
+- `m-` - Delete all marks from teh current line
+- `m<Space>` - delete all marks from the current buffer
+- `'?` - open location list and display local marks'?` - open location list and display local marks

 ## Markdown Options